inanna-malick/recursion.wtf/content/posts/rust_schemes_3.md

 {{< image src="/img/rust_schemes/stack_machines_1/simple_expr_eval_sorted.gif" alt="execution graph for expanding and then collapsing a simple expression" position="center" style="border-radius: 8px;" >}}

-But what if we could avoid holding the full tree in memory?
-This would provide memory usage benefits, and it would also let us avoid introducing a new type of data structure - `RecursiveTree` - into our projects.
+But what if could run both operations in a single pass?
+That would remove the need to hold the full tree in memory.
+It would also let us avoid introducing a new type of data structure - `RecursiveTree` - into our projects.
 It should be possible to evaluate the expression like this, one branch at a time, instead of constructing the full tree:

 {{< image src="/img/rust_schemes/stack_machines_1/simple_expr_eval.gif" alt="execution graph for simultaneously expanding and collapsing a simple expression" position="center" style="border-radius: 8px;" >}}